Firewall Connectivity Guide

 Application-specific Monitoring

-Typical use of application-specific monitors include DNS, HTTPS, FTP, SMB, print queues and custom applications unique to the customer environment.
+Typical use of application-specific monitors includes DNS, HTTPS, FTP, SMB, print queues, and custom applications unique to the customer environment.

 Was this article helpful?